themetalfleece/neogma-docs/docs/md/index.md

 ## Overview
 Neogma uses Model definitions to simplify and automate lots of operations.
 Alternatively, a query runner is also provided for running operations directly with Javascript object, without a Model definition.

 By using Typescript, a user can also benefit from Neogma's type safety in all its parts.
+The types are build-in and used in neogma's core, so no external typings are needed.

 A simple example is the following:
 ```js